 Spas are a great way to relax and unwind.
 A relaxed mind is a healthy mind.
-Whether you are staying for a day or a weekend, time at a spa is not cheap and big business.
+Whether you are staying for a day or a weekend, time at a spa is not cheap and is big business.
+That is why spas are such big business throughout the world, from going to a spa Burlingame, CA facility or hopping on a plane and enjoying the spa experience in Bali, there is something for everyone.
 What exactly are the health benefits of spas and are they safe?

 The reasons we visit spas is to relax and unwind, and since we spend so much money doing so, it’s best we know the health benefits and make sure we choose our spa and health club with care.